-Most high technology manufacturers rely on air ionization to control problems associated with static charge-thus increasing yields, minimizing downtime and microprocessor lockup, and reducing the cost of ownership.
-Unfortunately, mini-environments and process equipment prevent ceiling-mounted ionizers from reaching one of the most important production areas-the inside of process equipment.
-In the heart of process equipment, where limited space or proximity to sensitive products makes ionizing bars impractical, Simco-Ion's Model 4210 pipes compressed ionized gas for balanced charge neutralization.
+Most high technology manufacturers rely on air ionization to control problems associated with static charge-thus increasing yields, minimizing down-time and microprocessor lockup and reducing cost of ownership.
+Unfortunately, minienvironments and process equipment prevent ceiling-mounted ionizers from reaching one of the most important production areas-the inside of process equipment.
+In the heart of process equipment, where limited space or proximity to sensitive products makes ionizing bars impractical, Ion Systems' 4210 pipes compressed ionized gas for balanced charge neutralization.
 Either Clean Dry Air (CDA) or nitrogen can be ionized, depending on process requirements.
 The ionized gas is plumbed to the static-sensitive product or fixture through thin (6-10 mm) ultraclean TeflonTM tubing, bathing the area in conductive gas.
-Manifolds can be routed through the equipment to the desired area while staying clear of moving products and robotics.
+Manifolds can be routed through the equipment to the desired area, while staying clear of moving products and robotics.